Mmaryna68/cycles_js/README.md

 script.js: The JavaScript file responsible for handling modal window functionality and form submissions.

-images/: An optional directory for storing any project-related images.

 ## Contributions
 Contributions to this project are welcome!
 If you would like to contribute, please follow these steps: